Perfection is mandatory

 After you finish

-Trusting the system goes in exactly as designed and then runs exactly as predicted, i.e. very quietly, be prepared for the Passivhaus certifier to ask for evidence the system works as planned.
+Trusting the system goes in exactly as designed and then runs exactly as designed, i.e. very quietly and very efficiently, be prepared for the Passivhaus certifier to ask for evidence that the system works as planned.
 That means the MVHR commissioner must not only balance the system and set the flow rates, they’ll also need to measure the ‘in use’ energy consumption and potentially the acoustic performance using a calibrated sound meter.

-Knowing this at the outset should help you find the right designer/supplier/installer.
+Knowing this at the outset should help you find the right provider.

 Still want certification?